Pelléas and Mélisande: Themes

-This play treats the familiar triangle of wife, husband and lover, ending with the death of both the wife and the lover at the hands of the husband.
+This play treats the familiar triangle of wife, husband and lover, but in which the husband and lover are brothers.
+It ends with the death of both the wife and the lover at the hands of the husband.
 The best known example of this triangle is the story of Paolo and Francesca of Rimini, treated in two highly successful plays also dating to the 1890s by Gabriele D'Annunzio and the English playwright Stephen Phillips.

 A brief summary of the play will concentrate best on Mélisande.
 At the beginning of the play she has just escaped from a failed marriage that has so traumatized her that she scarcely remembers either it or her past.
-She marries Golaud through no choice of her own, and remains essentially distant from him.
+She marries Golaud with no choice of her own, and remains essentially distant from him.
 The audience realize she is falling in love with Pelléas long before she does.
 On her deathbed she has quite forgotten her final meeting with Pelléas and his death, and dies without realizing that she is dying.
-This and the whole play -- for none of the other characters are wiser -- expresses a sense that human beings understand neither themselves nor each other nor the world.
+This and the whole play—for none of the other characters are wiser—express a sense that human beings understand neither themselves nor each other nor the world.
 The problem is not simply human blindness, but the lack of a fixed and definable reality to be known.
 This is the Maeterlinck who paved the way for the plays of Samuel Beckett.
-It is extraordinary that he achieves this within a story whose basic plot -- that of a woman, a husband and a lover and the tragedy that results -- is itself so conventional.

 A key element in the play is the setting, whether visible in the stage scenery or described in the dialogue.
 The action takes place in an ancient, decaying castle, surrounded by deep forest, which only occasionally lets sunlight in, and with caverns underneath it that breathe infected air and are in danger of collapse.
-As numerous critics have pointed out, all this symbolizes the dominating power throughout the action of a destiny (the power of death, if you like) fatal to mankind.
+As numerous critics have pointed out, all this symbolizes the dominating power throughout the action of a destiny fatal to mankind.

-Note also the role of water, which appears in several forms throughout the work: Golaud finds her by a stream, Mélisande arrived in the kingdom by sea, she loses her wedding ring in a fountain, Golaud and Pelléas discover foul-smelling waters under Arkël's castle, Mélisande is often seen crying and mentions her tears several times.
-Moreover, most of the characters' names contain liquid consonants: Pelléas, Mélisande, Arkël, Golaud, Yniold.
-She appears to be related to the mythical figure Melusine in French folklore.